Table of contents

 It’s also what is usually used in the email subject line.

-Journalists will take only a second or two to decide on whether they should open an email or ignore it.
+Journalists will take only a few seconds to decide whether they should open an email or ignore it.

 A headline should also be honest and convey the “hook” of the story without being too clever.
-If a journalist can’t understand what the story is about from the subject line, they will simply move on to the next email.
+If a journalist can’t understand the story from the subject line, they will simply move on to the next email.

-For these very reasons, it is also important that your first line is equally as gripping.
-Like all forms of writing, you need to be able to propel the reader onto the next part.
+It’s also important that your first line is equally gripping.
+Like all forms of writing, you need to propel the reader onto the next part.

-In no more than 20 words, the first line of your press release should adequately summarise the rest of the release, just like a news story will.
+In no more than 20 words, the first line of your press release should adequately summarise the rest of the release, just like a news story.

-Like all else, it’s also integral that quotes should not contain technical information, industry terms, or other such jargon that the average person will either not care about nor understand.
+It’s integral that quotes should not contain technical information, industry terms, or other such jargon that the average person will either not care about or understand.